pingcap/docs/sql-statements/sql-statement-show-load-data.md

 # SHOW LOAD DATA

-The `SHOW LOAD DATA` statement displays the LOAD DATA JOBs created in the system.
+The `SHOW LOAD DATA` statement displays LOAD DATA jobs created in the system.
 This statement can only display jobs created by the current user.

 ## Synopsis